-The Department of Justice Studies at San José State University, California, offers a full-time two-year or part-time three-year Master’s program.
-You will have an opportunity to study with talented faculty trained in the United States, Canada, Japan, England, Italy, and Australia.
+The Department of Justice Studies at San José State University, CA offers a full-time two-year or part-time three-year Master’s program.

-Areas of teaching and research in the Department include criminal justice & criminology; policing; law & society; human rights; policy evaluation; juvenile justice; immigration; punishment & society; race theory; history.
+Areas of teaching and research in the Department include criminal justice; policing; law & society; human rights; policy evaluation; critical legal studies; immigration; punishment & society; race theory; history.

-The Master’s program, with its emphasis on theory, history, policy evaluation, research and comparative analysis, prepares students for careers in criminal justice administration, public institutions, grassroots community organizations and nonprofit agencies, as well as for doctoral programs and research positions in public agencies.
+The Master’s program prepares students for careers in criminal justice administration, public institutions, community organizations and nonprofit agencies, as well as for doctoral programs and research positions in public agencies.

 Admissions and Contact Information